SEKOIA-IO/documentation/docs/operation_center/playbook_overview.md

 > Note: Save your new API Key in a vault.
 It will no longer be accessible!

-Now you will be able to setup a configuration for the Sekoia actionables, built for you.
+Now you will be able to setup a configuration for the Sekoia `Blocks`, built for you.
 Back in the Operation Center, section Playbooks:

 - Select the trigger of your choice, for instance `Security alerts`